Virtual Wholesaling Real Estate: A Step-By-Step Guide (2024)Jan 22, 2024

 Here’s a list of questions you can ask each cash buyer to establish their purchasing criteria:

-Now that you’ve virtually networked with several serious cash buyers in your target market, it’s time to FIND deals and make OFFERS on properties that they want to buy.
+Now that you’ve virtually networked with several serious cash buyers in your target market, it’s time to find deals and make offers on the properties they want to buy.

 Here are some of the best ways to find virtual wholesale real estate deals:

 While it’s good to test what strategies work best in your market, it’s important to stick with one or two of these methods until you find success.
-That way, you can systemize your processes in order to master and scale them in order to grow your business without spending more time in it.
+You can systemize your processes to master and scale them to grow your business without spending more time on it.

 Make sure that when you put a property under contract, the language contains the following:

-The most important things when negotiating your offer contract is knowing what the property is worth, the cost of repairing the property, and your cash buyer’s purchasing criteria.
+The most important things to understand when negotiating your offer contract are the market value of the property, the cost of repairing the property, and your cash buyer’s purchasing criteria.